 Click on the the text bars below to read more about each topic:

-2. Become informed about how people with mental illness are handled by the courts – Thoroughly review the information on this web page.
-If you have more specific questions about helping your arrested loved one/friend with a mental illness, you can contact the NAMI Helpline Help Desk at 408-453-0400 option 1 during NAMI office hours (Monday – Friday, 10 am – 6 pm)
+- Become informed about how people with mental illness are handled by the courts – Thoroughly review the information on this web page.
+If you have more specific questions about helping your arrested loved one/friend with a mental illness, you can contact the NAMI Helpline at 408-453-0400 option 1 during NAMI office hours (Monday – Friday, 10 am – 6 pm)

-5. If release is unlikely to occur soon, and you are concerned about important information reaching jail Medical and/or Mental Health staff, you may complete an AB1424 or Inmate Medication Information Form.
-(See the Obtaining County Jail Information section below)
+- If release is unlikely to occur soon, and you are concerned about important information reaching jail Medical and/or Mental Health staff, you may complete an AB1424 Form.
+(See the Sending Medical and/or Psychiatric Information to the Jail section below)

 Family Jail Support Group